 “Who me?”
 Pockets responded with an innocent expression.

 Tarjon thumbed the control pad and then stepped into his partner’s room.
 The lights were dark and there was no one there.
 “Where are you?” the wolf asked.

 “I’m in the bedroom, Frosty.
 Come on back.”

 Tarjon tapped on the lights of the front room so he wouldn’t run into the furniture, and closed the door behind him.
-When he entered the bedroom, he stopped with a frown.
-The Siberian husky had her tail to him, but her garments were on the floor at her feet.
+When he entered the back room, he stopped with a frown.
+The Siberian husky had her tail to him, but her garments were neatly folded on the bed.
 She wrapped a towel around her middle and then turned around to give him a smile with a wag of her tail.

 “Hi,” she said.